prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 Are you getting it?
 After several years, that skill is now <mark>translated</mark> into a good amount of money.
 At first, they had nothing but that skill and now they have lots of money too!

 They took a risk to take big loans and to hire people to build a product in which they believed.
 There were chances of a complete failure.
 But they took calculated risks with their abilities and the economy rewarded them.
+A lot of it also comes down to <a href="https://prashantkikani.com/blog/luck" target="_blank">luck</a> and timing.

-So, the economy rewards these kinds of people with a lot of money.
-Who can take big risks and solve big problems.
+So, the economy rewards these kinds of people with a lot of <a href="https://prashantkikani.com/blog/money" target="_blank">money</a>.
+Who can take big risks and <a href="https://prashantkikani.com/blog/solve-problems" target="_blank">solve big problems</a>.

 Maybe I am over-simplifying all this above, but that skill is not easy to learn.
 Hundreds of problems come in starting a company, in hiring talented people & to make them build products & in selling those products.
 But whoever does that, the economy surely rewards them.